 According to projections in the Fourth IMO GHG Study 2020, about 64% of the total amount of CO2 reduction from shipping in 2050 will be achieved using alternative low/zero-carbon fuels.

-The lifecycle assessment (LCA) method refers to the assessment of greenhouse gas emissions from the fuel production to the end-use by a ship (Well-to-Wake); it results from the combination of a Well-to-Tank part (from primary production to carriage of the fuel in a ship's tank, also known as upstream emissions) and a Tank-to-Wake (or Tank-to Propeller) part (from the ship's fuel tank to the exhaust, also known as downstream emissions).
+The life cycle assessment (LCA) methodology refers to the assessment of greenhouse gas emissions from the fuel production to the end-use by a ship ("Well-to-Wake"); it results from the combination of a "Well-to-Tank" part (from primary production to carriage of the fuel in a ship's tank, also known as upstream emissions) and a "Tank-to-Wake" (also called "Tank-to Propeller") part (from the ship's fuel tank to the exhaust, also known as downstream emissions).

-Candidate future low-carbon and zero-carbon fuels for shipping have diverse production pathways (for example, different generations of biofuels, hydrogen-based fuels, etc.) entailing significant differences in their overall environmental footprint.
+Candidate low-carbon and zero-carbon fuels for shipping have diverse production pathways (for example, different generations of biofuels, hydrogen-based fuels, etc.) entailing significant differences in their overall environmental footprint.

 Global Industry Alliance on Low Carbon Shipping